adamtow/record-text-to-speech/docs/English.md

 Tap on a recording from the Recode Text to Speech Home screen to edit it.

 - **Play**: Play the audio recording.
 - **Quick Look**: Display a Quick Look interface for the audio recording.
+You can then tap the Share button to send the audio recording via text message, email, etc.
 - **Trim Audio**: Display an editing window so you can trim the beginning and end of the audio clip.
 - **Delete Audio**: Delete the current audio recording from the `iCloud Drive/Shortcuts/Record Text to Speech` folder.
 - **Back**: Returns to the Return Text to Speech Home screen.